shihenw/convolutional-pose-machines-release/README.md

 - Include `<repo path>/caffe/build/install/python` in environment variable `$PYTHONPATH`.

 ## Testing
+First, run `testing/get_model.sh` to retreive trained models from our web server.

 ### Python
 - This [demo file](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/testing/python/demo.ipynb) shows how to detect multiple people's poses as we demonstrated in CVPR'16.
 For real-time performance, please read it for further explanation.

 ### Matlab
-- Run `testing/get_model.sh` to retreive trained models from our web server.
 - 1. `CPM_demo.m`: Put the testing image into `sample_image` then run it!
 You can select models (we provided 4) or other parameters in `config.m`.
 If you just want to try our best-scoring model, leave them default.
 - 2. `CPM_benchmark.m`: Run the model on test benchmark and see the scores.
 Prediction files will be saved in `testing/predicts`.